 When monthly expenses are essentially a wash, it can be easy to put off buying a home, but when you look at the effects over the long-term, buying comes out ahead by a long shot.

 A person’s home is usually their biggest investment and their greatest asset.
 According to the Federal Reserve’s Survey of Consumer Finances, which was last conducted in 2016, the net worth of typical homeowners is 44 times that of the net worth of the typical renter.
 Specifically, the average homeowner in 2016 had a net worth of over $230,000 while the average renter’s net worth was just over $5,000.
 (For reference, the median value of the homes owned at the time was $185,000.)

 How does this happen?
 When you pay rent, you are contributing to your landlord’s mortgage (or if they own the property outright, it goes directly into their pocket).
 Meanwhile, as a homeowner, you are essentially paying into a long-term savings account that you can cash when you sell your home.

 After years of spending thousands of dollars annually on rent, the millennial generation is finally entering the home buying market.
-This age group, generally agreed to be between the ages of 18 and 35, makes up nearly 29 percent of the U.S. population and came of age during the Great Recession.
+This age group, generally agreed to be between the ages of 22 and 37, makes up nearly 29 percent of the U.S. population and came of age during the Great Recession.

 100 percent freedom

 Of course, not every pro and con can be weighed in objective terms.
-If you’ve ever looked around a rental and wished you could rip up the dingy carpet or put in a new light fixture, you know that homeownership comes with the freedom to decorate and renovate to your heart’s content.
+If you’ve ever looked around a rental and wished you could rip up the dingy carpet or put in a new light fixture, you should know that homeownership comes with the freedom to decorate and renovate to your heart’s content.

 If you ran the numbers and you’re ready to enter the home buying market, call, email or chat today.
 We offer insights and guidance to homebuyers across Minnesota and western Wisconsin every day, and we’d love to start helping you.